AndresCaBl/homelab-project/docs/decisions.md

   - Storage layout is consistent and portable.
   - Future migrations only require mounting drives at same `/srv` paths.
   - Old server remains online temporarily as fallback.

+  ## ADR-013: Unified /srv Folder Structure with SSD Cache

+- **Status:** Approved
+- **Context:**
+  To support migration-friendly and performance-optimized media management, we need a consistent and predictable `/srv` tree.
+  The SSD cache drive handles all torrent activity, while USB HDDs provide long-term storage for movies and TV shows.
+  This ensures fast I/O for downloads/seeding and clean separation of persistent data.

+- **Decision:**
+  - Use `/srv/cache/downloads/{incomplete,seeding,watch}` on the SSD cache drive.
+  - Use `/srv/media/movies` and `/srv/media/tv` on USB drives (mounted by UUID with `noatime`).
+  - Keep service configs under `/srv/config/<service>`.
+  - Keep Compose projects under `/srv/compose/<stack>`.
+  - Keep backups under `/srv/backup/{configs,db_dumps}`.

+- **Consequences:**
+  - Docker containers (qBittorrent, Sonarr, Radarr, etc.) will rely on a consistent path layout.
+  - Migration to other hosts (NUC, UnRAID) is simplified by re-using `/srv` layout.
+  - Cache SSD prevents excessive writes on USB HDDs, improving performance and longevity.